 Please bring for the first session:

-This Introduction to Social Design short course provides a hands-on experience in addressing a social, environmental or systemic challenge.
-You will be encouraged to develop a critical understanding of what it means to design for, in and with social contexts.
+This Introduction to Social Design short course provides an overview of the field of social design.
+You will experiment with social design methods, applied to a real world situation, and develop a critical understanding of what it means to design for, in and with social contexts.